laurencebrwn/CMP3754M-augmented-reality-assessment/README.md

-# CMP3754M - Virtual Reality Assessment
+# CMP3754M - Augmented Reality Assessment

-A VR game created for the CMP3754M-2122 Virtual and Augmented Reality - Assessment 1.
+A AR app created for the CMP3754M-2122 Virtual and Augmented Reality - Assessment 1.